matthewpalmer/matthewpalmer.github.io/_posts/2019-03-11-free-squarespace-referral-program.md

 ### 2. Create a new Squarespace referral program

-On the next page, click ‘Get Started’ to start creating your program for Squarespace.
+After you sign up, the site will take you through to the form where you create your referral program.

 ![Squarespace referrals][img-2]

-After that, enter your store’s name and the URL of your store.
+Start by entering your store’s name, your website’s URL, and your Squarespace dashboard URL.

+If you use a Cover Page as your home page, you’ll need to set a different URL as your website URL.

+Switch the toggle on if you’re using Squarespace Commerce Advanced.

 ### 3. Configure your program with a few options